WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 > ### Reactions
 > ***Burning Spikes.*** When the helboar damages a creature with its spiked skin, it can use its reaction to deal an additional 7 (2d6) fire damage.

-Despite their name, **helboars** are not demons or part of the Burning Legion.
+Despite their name, **helboars** are not demons per se.
 As beasts who have been exposed to the energies of the Twisting Nether for long periods of time, simple boars have mutated into this spiked variety, capable of superheating their own skin as a defense mechanism.

+\columnbreak
 ___
 > ## Hunter Shark <!-- https://wc5e-cr-calculator.frogvall.com/?0;12;45;6;10;13;0;0;0;0;0;0;0;0;0;0;0;;;;;3;;;;1;;;;;;1;;;;;;;;10;;;;;;;;;;; -->
 > *Large beast, unaligned*